-As at 31st December 2019, market risk represents 5% of all the risk modules included in the SCR standard formula calculation.
-The following chart present details by module.
+As at 31st December 2020, market risk represents 7% of all the risk modules included in the SCR standard formula calculation.
+The following chart presents details by module.

 The Group aims to maintain a balance between capital preservation, liquidity and investment return.
-As at 31 December 2019, the majority of the Group's liquid assets are held in cash or short and medium term iShares Exchange Traded Funds.
+As at 31 December 2020, the majority of the Group's liquid assets are held in cash or short and medium term iShares Exchange Traded Funds.

 The Group has put in place arrangements such that liabilities falling due will be met by assets matched by currency for all of the Insurance Company's business written across Europe.
 However, from the point of view of the Solvency II balance sheet, in contrast to the IFRS balance sheet, an element of currency risk may arise from the expected future profit arising from the business and the recognition of this profit in the reporting currency.
-Due to the small volumes of business written at this time, this is not deemed to be material.
+This risk is not deemed material.